Jordan Pickford became Everton’s Club-record signing after sealing a switch from Sunderland in June 2017.

-The 2017/18 campaign proved a strong one for the young keeper as he played every minute of Everton's 38 Premier League fixtures.
-His impressive displays saw him walk away with the Young Player, Players’ Player and Player of the Season accolades at the Dixies, the Club's end of season awards.
+He played every minute of Everton's 38 Premier League fixtures in his debut 2017/18 season, a host of impressive displays seeing him claim the Young Player, Players’ Player and Player of the Season accolades at the Club's end of season awards.

-He was one of the stars of the 2018 World Cup in Russia, producing a string of eye-catching saves and proving the hero in a last-16 penalty shootout success over Colombia as England reached the semi-finals of the competition for the first time since 1990.
+He was one of the stars of the 2018 World Cup in Russia, producing a string of eye-catching saves and proving the hero of a last-16 penalty shootout success over Colombia, as England reached the semi-finals of the competition for the first time since 1990.